KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

   4. Place your cursor at the end of the line that looks like `<link rel="icon" type="image/x-icon" href="favicon.ico">` and press enter to move to a new line.
 Your cursor should now be between that `link` tag and the `</head>` tag.

-  5. Paste the HTML code from above here.
-This adds some Google Web Fonts to make the app a bit more visually appealing.
+  5. Paste the HTML code from above on this new line.
+The code you're pasting in adds some Google Web Fonts to make the app a bit more visually appealing.

       ![](/images/image36.png)